-To use Pyodide on a web page you need to load pyodide.js and initialize Pyodide with loadPyodide specifying an index URL for packages:
+To use Pyodide in a web page you need to load pyodide. js and initialize Pyodide with loadPyodide.

-See the Getting started for a walk through tutorial as well as Loading packages and Type translations for a more in depth discussion about existing capabilities.
+See the Getting started for a walk-through tutorial as well as Loading packages and Type translations for a more in depth discussion about existing capabilities.